-IBB Cloud from a Beijing and Shanghai-based Sino-German ICT company come third on the list.
+IBB Cloud ( Now Nihao Cloud.
+Update 2017.11.1) from a Beijing and Shanghai-based Sino-German ICT company come third on the list.
 Their cloud file sharing service uses the secure and reliable Seafile technology, and they seem to operate their servers in Asia-Pacific region, while having a special connection to China, and thus performing nearly as good as Qihoo or Wei Yun: In China, the download time was three minutes, and the upload speed was identical to Qihoo – only one minute.
 The download time abroad was again a couple of minutes longer than Qihoo, but the upload time was two minutes faster.

 A cool fact about IBB Cloud is its integrated encryption: Companies using the service can have all their files encrypted on their side, so not even the company that stores the data can read it.
 This feature is often used by EU or German companies, which are sometimes concerned about the security and confidentiality of Chinese Cloud storage solutions and want to make sure there will be no Intellectual Property leakage from the IT side.
 All libraries are synced with PCs and can be assigned to specific groups like Finance or HR and accessed with a password.